- Full and frank disclosure to the client on the matter

 - Respect Client Confidentiality and Privacy

-A duty of an advocate is to fearlessly uphold the interests of his client by all fair and honourable means and we do so without regard to any unpleasant consequences faced.
+The duty of an advocate is to fearlessly uphold the interests of his client by all fair and honorable means and we do so without regard to any unpleasant consequences faced.

 On the event of becoming your lawyer we expect you to: